DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 package dependencies.

 ### MySQL
-MySQL version 5.7 is the minimum supported version.
-MySQL 8.x will also work.
+MySQL version 8.0 is the minimum supported version.

-MariaDB version 10.2 and later should also work but has not been tested.
+MariaDB version 10.4 and later should also work but has not been tested.

 ### phpBB
 [phpBB](https://www.phpbb.com) 3.3 is the minimum supported version.